 Marbling refers to the fat that is distributed within the muscle tissue of the meat.
 Look for pork backstrap that has a good amount of marbling, as this will help keep the meat moist and flavorful during cooking.

-See also How to cook omaha chicken fried steak in air fryer
+See also Can you flour chicken and cook in air fryer

 4. Thickness: